-So, there you have it – Olay has been rated the number one brand for helping Aussies dip their toes in the fountain of youth just that little bit longer, being the only entry in our inaugural anti-ageing skin care ratings to earn a five-star rating for overall satisfaction.
+So, there you have it – Olay was rated the number one brand for helping Aussies dip their toes in the fountain of youth just that little bit longer, being the only entry in our anti-ageing skincare ratings to earn a five-star rating for overall satisfaction.

 In addition to moisturisers, serums and creams, experts strongly advise using the right daily sunscreen to protect your skin from sun damage, as well as other dangers.
 Making lifestyle changes to address major causes of premature ageing is also recommended.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a non-prescription/over the counter anti-ageing skincare product in the last 12 months (this includes eye-creams, moisturisers, serums and cleansers targeted for anti-ageing) – in this case, 512 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used a non-prescription/over the counter anti-ageing skincare product in the last 12 months (this includes eye creams, moisturisers, serums and cleansers marketed as anti-ageing) – in this case, 618 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.